The Paradise Motel: 1994–1998: Formation and early releases

 The Paradise Motel were formed in Hobart, Tasmania with Matt Aulich on electric guitar, Matt Bailey on bass guitar and Charles Bickford on acoustic guitar.
 After playing one concert at Kaos Cafe they relocated to Melbourne in 1995.
 Mérida Sussex, who worked in the St Kilda Public Library, joined on lead vocals.
 Their line-up was completed by Mark "BJ" Austin on Hammond organ and Tim O'Shannassy on drums.
-O'Shannassy had replaced a "succession of other percussionists had passed through" the band.
+O'Shannassy had replaced a "succession of other percussionists [who] had passed through" the band.

 Their first Melbourne concert was on Valentine's Day 1995 at the Carlton Movie House, beginning a penchant for performing at atypical venues.
 They joined Bruce Milne's management company, The Shining Path, and signed to Mushroom Records which, in 1996, released their début six-track extended play, Left Over Life to Kill, via the label's offshoot, Infectious Records.

 Left Over Life to Kill was variously described as "An assured and extremely vivid piece of music", "In 25 minutes they might very well change the way you listen to music, 9.5/10", and "Possibly the finest début EP by a band in Australian music history".
 McFarlane felt it "contained a number of melancholy pieces" typified by "German Girl", "Ashes" and "North of God".
 Left Over Life to Kill reached No. 2 on the Australian Alternative Charts, and became one of the highest selling alternative releases of 1996.
 A second EP, Some Deaths Take Forever, followed – titled from graffito seen at the Brisbane venue, The Zoo.
 This EP has remixes of two tracks and out-takes from Left Over Life to Kill, and a cover version of The Triffids' song "Raining Pleasure"; it was produced by the band.
 2,000 hand-numbered copies were pressed and soon sold out.
 The cover art on these EPs and some subsequent releases maintained a stylistic uniformity, reminiscent of Penguin Books' Penguin Classics series.
 In September 1996 the group toured nationally supporting Tex Perkins.

 Early in 1997 The Paradise Motel issued their first full-length album, Still Life.
 Early editions featured an accompanying bonus disc, Junk Mail, which consisted of 32-minutes of out-takes.
 Ahead of the album, in October 1996, they released a single, "Bad Light".
 It was described as "a perfect example of the band's self-described technique: 'The violence and the silence'".
 In February 1998 they issued a single, "Heavy Weather", with an attendant film clip.
 Both highlighted a new lush styling for the band as Mushroom and Infectious Records prepared them for an overseas market.
 "Calling You" was promoted in the United Kingdom as a CD single.
 In June they followed with another single, "Derwent River Star", for the Australian market.
 In January 1998, they supported the band Stereolab, on their Australian tour.
-In March they toured the UK supporting indie rock bands Grandaddy and Sparklehorse in July.
+In March, they toured the UK supporting indie rock band Grandaddy and Sparklehorse in July.